Ptomerty/Kappbot/README.md

 Custom emote list can be enumerated with `!customlist` in chat.

-TODO: Write remote access with list of approved mods.
-This will involve addemote and delemote commands, all from chatting.
+TODO: Refactor code with promises.
+This can lead to reading in the JSON files -> logging in -> api.listen.